Unemployment Insurance: Iowa

 Federal law and guidance on this subject should be reviewed together with this section.

-Authors: Stuart R. Buttrick, Susan W. Kline and Samantha M. Rollins, Faegre Drinker Biddle & Reath LLP
+Authors: Stuart R. Buttrick, Susan W. Kline, Samantha M. Rollins and Taylor L. Haran, Faegre Drinker Biddle & Reath LLP

 - Unemployment insurance is a nationwide program created to provide partial wage replacement to unemployed workers while they conduct an active search for work.
 Unemployment insurance is a joint federal-state program based on federal law and executed through state law.
 See Iowa Unemployment Insurance.